Tire manufacturing: Inner liner

 The inner liner is a calendered halobutyl rubber sheet compounded with additives that result in low air permeability.
 The inner liner assures that the tire will hold high-pressure air inside, without an inner tube, minimizing diffusion through the rubber structure.

 Body ply

 The body ply is a calendered sheet consisting of one layer of rubber, one layer of reinforcing fabric, and a second layer of rubber.
 The earliest textile used was cotton; later materials include rayon, nylon, polyester, and Kevlar.
 Passenger tires typically have one or two body plies.
 Body plies give the tire structure strength.
 Truck tires, off-road tires, and aircraft tires have progressively more plies.
 The fabric cords are highly flexible but relatively inelastic.

-Side
+Sidewall

 Sidewalls are non-reinforced extruded profiles with additives to give the sides of the tire good abrasion resistance and environmental resistance.
 Additives used in sidewall compounds include antioxidants and antiozonants.
 Sidewall extrusions are nonsymmetrical and provide a thick rubber area to enable molding of raised letters.

 The sidewalls give the tire resistance against the environment.

 Sidewall plays an important role in strengthening of tire.